-A lessee can choose to apply the standard using either a full retrospective or a modified
+A lessee can choose to apply the standard using either a full retrospective or a modified retrospective approach.
+The standard's transition provisions permit certain reliefs.

 The Group is currently quantifying the effects of the adoption of this standard and expects the standard to impact its operating lease arrangements for its branches, service centers and offices as lessee which will require recognition of right of use assets and its related liability in the consolidated financial statements.